 In reality, it doesn’t really matter.
 There is no report I am aware documenting the Herxheimer reaction from diet-mediated changes in gut microbe populations.
 Bacteroidetes, Prevotella and Firmicutes type bacteria are normal inhabitants of our digestive tract.
 Bacterial species belonging to each of these groups have unique metabolic capabilities that cause their relative numbers to rise or fall based on the types of nutrients available to them.

-Citation 5.
-This report talks about changes in energy harvest when calories loads are altered in obese vs. lean people.
+This report talks about changes in energy harvest when calorie loads are altered in obese vs. lean people.
 No surprise that as calories are increased you get more bacteria and more energy harvest.
 That is the main purpose of having a microbiome.

-Citation 6.
 This paper talks about an in-vitro study (culturing gut bacteria in the lab) which showed that resistant starch induced a shift in the bacterial populations and more butyrate production concluding resistant starch may promote bowel health.
 There is no direct evidence in humans I am aware of, that more butyrate (relative to basal levels generated on a low carb diet with plenty of green leafy vegetables) improves bowel health (I am open to it if it exists).
+On the other hand, a study by Alberto Martain’s group highlighted in this article suggests that too much butyrate from too many dietary carbs may actually increase the risk of colon cancer.

 Controlled studies of different diets and populations including people with digestive health issues, will certainly help.
 Given the variety of foods our body can use for growth and energy, it’s not a simple task to determine which type of diet is healthiest.
 My gut says a varied diet containing animal protein and fat along with plenty of less starchy vegetables, seeds and nuts with some seasonal fruits will likely win in the end, but I’m just speculating.